Check the state of the tyres (whether they have perished or are capable of movement, etc) and the pressures

 Window Pans

-The steel window pans are perhaps the first thing to corrode on an RLH which has not been kept waterproof or stored inside.
+The steel window surrounds (pans) are perhaps the first thing to corrode on an RLH which has not been kept waterproof or stored inside.
 Also, the window rubbers become cracked and once water starts to enter, things get worse.
 Poke the window pans from outside the bus, next to the window rubbers, and if the screwdriver goes through they are rotten.
 Be aware that windows could fall out in transit in extreme cases.